cathysnider/cathysnider.github.io/lando.md

 # Drupal 7 Express install with Lando

+* If you haven’t installed Lando on your machine; now is the time to do so.
+See **Installing Lando** below.

 ## Creating Web Express Project

 1. **Set up a project folder with CU Boulder Drupal 7 Express Codebase and Profile** <br />